Frequently Asked Questions

 I have an appointment at KP- where should I park?

-Families should avoid parking in the upper lot and lower “kiss and ride” through-lane during school hours.
-Street parking is available throughout Parkwood, but be mindful of signs, driveways and crosswalks.
+Families should avoid parking in the upper lot and lower carpool through-lane during school hours.
+Street parking is available throughout the Parkwood neighborhood, but be mindful of signs, driveways and crosswalks.

 Does KP offer before/after care?